 There were great editorial cartoons.
 One, for example, by Willard Mullin of the New York World-Telegram, was about the “phantom double play.”
 There was a depiction of an infielder pirouetting around second base like a ballet dancer while making the throw to first and neglecting to put his foot on the bag.
 The caption read, “The double play is a thing of real beauty. … Let’s not cheapen it with the phantom phonies.”
+See my post at

 I spent hours with the Fireside books and derived great pleasure from them.